heyvito/clsql/README.md

 --> active-users
 ```

-Names are indicated by the prefix `-->`, followed by how one wants to reference
+Names must be indicated by the `-->` prefix, followed by how one wants to
-the query on Clojure's side.
-In the example above, we're creating an
+reference the query on Clojure's side.
+In the example above, an `active-users`
-`active-users` query.
-Let's add some documentation to it:
+query will be defined.
+After adding documentation, the same query can be
+represented by the following snippet:

 ```sql
 --> active-users